bquast/Distributions-Probabilistic-Beliefs/README.md

 ```

 This is a very simple statistical exercise, and most people will be able to give you the answer that we derive.
+The following thus holds:

+> b[p(¬e)] = 1 - b[p(e)]

 The reason for this is that people learn to use dice and how they operate, in e.g. board games.
 Idem dito for coin flipping and other basic statistical exercises.
 In this context, you would rarely find people accepting a bet that has a negative expected value, such as non-equal payout for a fair coin flip.

 However, as soon as odds become less transparent, statistical methods are often applied with less rigour.
 Especially when dealing with observed implicit payout structures.
 As bets with negative expected value, such as lotteries, are often accepted (though there could be many other reasons for this too).

 Let us continue with the idea of a lottery.
-For a lottery at the local sports club, 100 tickets were printed, yet only 5 out of every 8 tickets was sold, therefore tickets will be drawn until a winner is found.
+For a lottery at the local sports club, 100 tickets were printed, yet only 3 out of every 4 tickets was sold, therefore tickets will be drawn until a winner is found.
 The price of a ticket is 1 apple, and the prize for the winner is 50 apples.

 Our subject is called Janus.
 Janus know exactly how many tickets were available, and also how many were sold.
 After Janus buys a ticket for the lottery, we ask him the following questions.